For Those About to Rock (We Salute You): Inspiration

 Angus Young later said that the inspiration for the cannons came from a very different source than the song.
 The band was cutting the first recordings of the song on the same day as Princess Diana's televised wedding.
 Angus recalled that "someone had the wedding on in the next room ... we were playing that part of the song when the cannons were going off and we paused a second and went 'hmmm ... that actually sounds pretty good.'"
 This coincidence also led to a cannon being featured on the cover of the album and single, as well as life-sized Napoleonic cannons becoming a regular stage prop at AC/DC concerts.
 The cannons fired in the song are mixed with exploding fireworks.
 However the actual takes were recorded later the next month as the mobile truck used to record the album (Mobile One) was being used to record Peter Gabriel's 4th eponymous album during the marriage of Charles and Diana.

 Reception

 Record World said that "Brian Johnson's vocal sounds like a wildcat in heat and the crazed guitar assault calls to mind a pack of hungry wolves on the prowl."

 Live performances

-AC/DC have often used the song to close live concerts, such as Live at Donington and No Bull as well as on their live CD AC/DC Live.
-It is also the song that concludes the most recent tour, Rock or Bust.
+AC/DC have closed their concerts with the track since the tour for the album in 1981/82.
+The only times when they have not closed with it are when they rarely have played an additional encore, or due to the show being cut short for technical reasons.
+At a European show in 1984, the cannons setting off caused the sound systems to shut down multiple times during the song resulting in them having to pause the song to resolve this.